-(After CMS, website owners had more control of their content publishing)
+(After Content Management Systems, businesses had more control of areas like content publishing)

-With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but many aspects of building, managing and marketing a website are still handled by web services providers and tech-savvy experts.
+With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but most aspects of building, managing and marketing a website are still being handled by web services providers and tech-savvy experts.

-When deciding on an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
-If you are a “tech dummy,” consider choosing a platform designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get things done.
+When deciding on a CMS for your digital business, it’s important to remember that you are the one who needs to be in control.
+If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.

-(You need to be in charge of your online vehicle!)
+(You need a CMS that puts you in charge of your online vehicle!)

-A WordPress CMS Puts You In Charge Of Your Websites
+WordPress Puts You In Control Of Your Online Presence

-The WordPress Content Management System puts you 100% in charge of your digital presence …
+WordPress puts you 100% in charge of your online business presence …

-As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.

 1 – WordPress Is Free